ubccr/coldfront/extra/djangoapps/freeipa/README.md

 subscription attribute named "freeipa\_group".
 The value of this attribute must be a valid unix group in FreeIPA.
 Any users added/removed from the subscription will then automatically be added/removed from the group in FreeIPA.
-You can specify more than one group by simply added multiple "freeipa\_group" subscription attributes.
+You can specify more than one group by simply adding multiple "freeipa\_group" subscription attributes.
 This app subscribes to specific Coldfront signals that are sent whenever a user is added or removed from a subscription and submits a job to django-q.
-The tasks run by django-q are defined in tasks.py and interact with the FreeIPA API using the python library.
+The tasks run by django-q are defined in tasks.py and interact with the FreeIPA API using the ipaclient python library.

 ## Requirements